operator-framework/operator-sdk-samples/go/kubebuilder/memcached-operator/README.md

 ### Verifying the validating webhook

 The following command attempts to increase the CR's `spec.size` to an even number.
-It should throw an error, like that shown below, as the validating webhook does not allow an even `spec.size`.
+It should throw an error like that shown below, as the validating webhook does not allow an even `spec.size`.

 ```console
 $ kubectl patch memcached memcached-sample -p '{"spec":{"size": 4}}' --type=merge -n memcached-operator-system